 I’ve taught cartooning to undergrads at Johns Hopkins University, and summer cartooning workshops to middle school children at regional public and private schools, and at the Walters Art Museum.
 My one hour “Cartooning For Kids” introduction to cartooning program was attended by thousands of children over the fifteen years I presented it at libraries and schools in Maryland, Pennsylvania, Virginia, Delaware and Washington, D.C., and at the Baltimore Museum of Art.

-In addition to the cartoons posted on this blog under the tags “Today’s Gag,” “gags,” and “gag cartoons,” you can view an archive of over six hundred of my magazine cartoons, indexed by subject, at CartoonStock.com, and also at jantoo.com; just click one of the sidebar links to the right of this post.
+In addition to the cartoons posted on this blog under the tags “Today’s Gag,” “gags,” and “gag cartoons,” you can view an archive of over six hundred of my magazine cartoons, indexed by subject, at CartoonStock.com, and jantoo.com; just click one of the sidebar links to the right of this post.